Gibexz/Portfolio-Project-EasyLearn/README.md

 This project was written in collaboration of 3 back-end aspirants as a requirement for graduating at ALX SE institution.
-The idea behind it it to bring about learning and tutor into a digital connected economy as the world today is build with digital accessories.
-This will aid to foester learning, improve skills and disolve distance hindrance.
+The idea behind it it to bring about learners and tutors into a digital connected economy as the world today is build with digital accessories.
+This will aid to foster learning, improve skills and disolve distance hindrance.

 LessonPedia is a platform dedicated to connecting learners with experienced tutors.
 Our mission is to provide a seamless learning experience by bridging the gap between eager learners and knowledgeable educators.